 It also aims to provide a transition to low scale residential areas which abut the Precinct, while making sure new development minimises its amenity impacts.
 This includes minimising overlooking, overshadowing and visual bulk.

 Draft DDO47 and updates to Local Policy are proposed to become part of the Yarra Planning Scheme.
-We recommend you refer to these and the supporting documents below if you wish to make a submission.

 See the following documents for all the details: